<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Path 1: Free Online Resources

-After you've decided when you'll be taking your standardized test and which test you'll be taking, it's time to start preparing.
+After you decide when you'll take your standardized test and which test you'll be taking, it's time to start preparing.

 SAT Prep Free Resources: College Board & Khan Academy